sourcehut-mirrors/chawan/doc/api.md

   The configuration directory itself can be queried as `config.dir`.

-`Client` also implements various web standards normally available on the `Window` object on websites, e.g. fetch().
-Note however that it does *not* give access to JS objects in buffers, so e.g. `globalThis.document` is not available.
+`Client` is derived from `Window`, so it indirectly implements various web standards normally available on the `Window` object on websites, e.g. fetch().
+However, it does *not* give access to JS objects in buffers, so for example, `globalThis.document` always returns a blank document.

 ### Pager